automatictester/crypto-exp/readme.md

   - Counter: 64 bits
 - 20 rounds, hence its name
 - Other variants: Salsa20/12, Salsa20/8, where 20 and 8 refer to number of rounds respectively
-- Improved version is called ChaCha
+- Improved version is called ChaCha, with most popular variant called ChaCha20

 ### Hash Functions